 Emotional support for parents

-If you would like to talk to a midwife about any aspect of stillbirth or afterwards, the midwives on the Tommy's helpline have experience in talking about pregnancy loss and have had bereavement training.
+If you would like to talk to a midwife about any aspect of stillbirth or afterwards, the midwives on the Tommy's advice line have experience in talking about pregnancy loss and have had bereavement training.
 Phone 0800 0147 800.
-The line is open Monday to Friday, 9-5pm.
+The line is open Monday to Friday, 9am-5pm.

 Emotional support for others